datasciencekorea/datasciencekorea.github.io/README.md

 Obtaining a primary data source is critical to construct a knowledge graph, since building a new knowledge from scratch is not trivial.
 As we have already experienced, Wikipedia as open data has been widely used for constructing new knowledge across a variety of domains.
 Recently, significant amounts of data are published as open data in research, commercial and governments.
 These data can be a starting point for constructing a domain-specific knowledge graph through the interlinking of heterogeneous data.

+This workshop aims to share and discuss about knowledge graph techniques based on open data both academia and industries.
+In particular, this workshop focuses on various use cases including data wrangling, data analysis, data visualization in the prospect of Data Science, and technical challenges to construct structured knowledge from large-scale raw data (focused on open data).

 ## CALL FOR SUBMISSIONS

 We invite submissions in the areas and intersections of Data Science and Knowledge Graph, potential topics include but are not limited to the following:

+* Knowledge Population using Open (Government)  Data
+* Semantic Knowledge Integration for Open (Government) Data
+* Various Analysis Efforts for Open (Government) Data Quality Management
+* Use Cases of Government Open (Government) Data Visualization
+* Advanced Techniques of Search and Knowledge Discovery for (Government) Open Data Portals
+* Applications of Knowledge Graphs and Open (Government) Data
-*	Construction and Querying of Knowledge Graphs
+* Various NLP based Approaches to the Construction and Querying of Knowledge Graphs
 * Knowledge Graph Expansion and Enrichment
-*	Open sources for knowledge Graph Management
+* Open Sources (or tools) for Knowledge Graph Management
 * Quality Measurement of Knowledge Graphs
-*	Knowledge representation for domain-specific data
-*	Knowledge Expansion using Government Open Data
-*	Semantic Integration for Government Open Data
-*	Open Data Quality Management
-*	Visualization for Open Data
-*	Advanced Search and Discovery for Open Data Portals
-*	Applications of Knowledge Graphs and Open Data
+* Knowledge Representation for Domain-specific Data

 ## IMPORTANT DATES